itsbonczek/kingpin/README.md

 [![Build Status](https://travis-ci.org/itsbonczek/kingpin.svg?branch=master)](https://travis-ci.org/itsbonczek/kingpin)

-__Update July 6, 2014__
+__Update July 24, 2014__

-The current master branch contains the newest kingpin which is backward-incompatible with the latest stable version of kingpin: [0.1.4](https://github.com/itsbonczek/kingpin/releases).
-We are planning 0.2 release very soon.
+The current master branch contains the newest kingpin which is backward-incompatible with the latest stable version: [0.1.4](https://github.com/itsbonczek/kingpin/releases).
+We are planning
+0.2 release very soon.
+If you feel adventurous enough you may obtain the latest edge version from the master branch (see Installation).

 ## Features